 You’ve officially decided to set up a trust to protect your assets and secure your financial legacy.

 You’ve thought about what you want to accomplish with the trust and who it will benefit – and you’re ready to put those plans into action.
-Now it’s time to kickstart the process by having a trust planning meeting with an estate planning attorney.
-Here’s what you need to know to prepare for that meeting and make it as efficient as possible.
+Now it’s time to kick-start the process by having a trust planning meeting with an estate planning attorney.
+Here’s what you need to know to prepare for your first meeting and make it as efficient as possible.

 No two trust appointments are alike, just as no two trusts are alike.
 Often, a trust planning meeting will take place at your attorney’s office.
 If you’ve chosen a corporate trustee to manage your trust for you (such as a financial institution), your trust appointment could also be held there.

 Depending on where you are in the trust planning process, your initial meeting might involve going over background information on your plans or talking through different scenarios and finalizing decisions.